UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 - 9 maps from the National Geologic Map Database (NGMDB) that had GIS data linked directly from their main page [6 had shapefile data that we could import]
-- The maps submitted by TA1 performers UIUC and UMN/Inferlink at the 6-month
+- The maps submitted by TA1 performers UIUC and UMN/Inferlink, and Uncharted at the 6-month hackathon (~90 total)

-  hackathon
+In comparison, this 210 maps is about 70% of the total number of maps ingested into Macrostrat from 2016-2023 (294).
+Although most of these maps are not fully through the ingestion pipeline, their initial staging represents a substantial increase in the rate of map assimilation into Macrostrat.
+Our task for the next phase of the project is to speed up this pipeline

 From the hackathon: